Leaders Logo

 }

-In this example, the query is not executed until the loop is reached, allowing Entity Framework to load the data in an optimized manner.
+In this example, the query is not executed until the loop is reached, allowing Entity Framework to load the data optimally.

 Concluding the Use of Lazy Loading